-3) If you choose PPPoE, enter the Username and Password provided by your ISP.
+3) If you choose PPPoE, enter the username and password provided by your ISP.
 PPPoE users usually have DSL cable modems.

-4) If you choose L2TP, enter the Username and Password and choose the secondary connection (Dynamic IP or Static IP) provided by your ISP.
-Different parameters are needed according to the secondary connection you have chosen.
+4) If you choose L2TP, enter the username and password and choose the Secondary Connection provided by your ISP.
+Different parameters are needed according to the Secondary Connection you have chosen.

-5) If you choose PPTP, enter the Username and Password, and choose the secondary connection (Dynamic IP or Static IP) provided by your ISP.
-Different parameters are needed according to the secondary connection you have chosen.
+5) If you choose PPTP, enter the username and password, and choose the Secondary Connection provided by your ISP.
+Different parameters are needed according to the Secondary Connection you have chosen.

-- If your internet connection type is BigPond Cable, please go to Advanced > Network > Internet to set your router. - If you use Dynamic IP and PPPoE and you are provided with any other parameters that are not required on the page, please go to Advanced > Network > Internet to complete the configuration. - If you still cannot access the internet, refer to the FAQ section for further instructions.
+- @ Tips: - If you use Dynamic IP and PPPoE and you are provided with any other parameters that are not required on the page, please go to Advanced > Network > Internet to complete the configuration. - If you still cannot access the internet, refer to the FAQ section for further instructions.